oda-hub/hugo-odahub/content/docs/guide-development.md

 To support the development of workflows in Renku, a set of dedicated funcitonailities, provided as Renku plugins, are made available.
 In particular those aim to:

 * Offer an interactive visualization of the project Knowledge Graph (`renku-graph-vis` plugin)
-* Create dedicated annotations calls to `astroquery` functions and add those to the project Knowledge Graph (`renku-aqs-annotation` plugin)
+* Intercept calls to `astroquery` functions and add those to the project Knowledge Graph (`renku-aqs-annotation` plugin)

 Those two set of features are provided within different plugins.

 ### Visualizing project Knowledge Graph with `renku-graph-vis` plugin

-Starting from the knowledge graph, this is used to generate an interactive graphical representation of the graph itself.
+This plugin provides an interactive graphical representation of the renku repository knowledge graph, possibly from within the renku session.

 The plugin provides two CLI commands:
   * `display` to generate a representation of the graph over an output image